Making Sense of Item Response Theory: The Cool Kid in Testing Science

 Why Is IRT a Big Deal?

 Imagine taking a test where every question is perfectly suited to your level of knowledge.
 Sounds dreamy, right?
 That’s the kind of magic IRT makes possible.
-It’s a step up from traditional testing methods like Classical Test Theory, which assumes every question contributes equally to your score (spoiler: they don’t).
+It’s a step up from traditional testing methods like Classical Test Theory (CTT), which assumes every question contributes equally to your score (spoiler: they don’t).

 Where You’ll See IRT in Action